EliGolam/sitemate-coding-test/README.md

 I am excited to present my solution for the challenge you requested.
 I have combined both the API and the client into a single repository as per the requirements.
 However, I typically prefer to manage the UI and API/backend as separate programs for better modularity and scalability.
 For the API, I implemented a simple Node.js solution, and for the UI, I chose to use Vue.js.

+Thank you for considering my solution.
+Please let me know if you have any questions or need further assistance.
+Elias Mahfuzul

 ## How to launch the solution
 ### API
 #### 1. Install NPM packages